-Dobršská brána 2018 International Music Festival – A Gateway to the World of Music
+Dobršská brána 2019 International Music Festival – A Gateway to the World of Music

-Date and venue of the project: Dobrš, 17 – 18 August 2018
+Date and venue of the project: Dobrš, 16th till 17th August 2019

-The second edition of the Dobršská brána festival (Dobrš Gateway) will offer refreshing insights into the world of contemporary music without programming compromises and formal ranking of performers by genre.
-The artists will present their art that morphs from genre to genre and combines folk music elements with jazz and chamber music.
-Accordingly, the programming of the festival and its motto follow the notion of “A Gateway to the World of Music”.
+The International Music Festival Dobršská Brána will again offer a refreshing insight into the world of contemporary music without dramaturgical compromises and a formal genre classification of performers.
+In their work they present, they freely switch between genres and combine elements of folk music with jazz and chamber music.
+This corresponds to the specific dramaturgy of the festival and its motto “The Gate to the World of Music”.

 The Association has been expanding its operating range in terms of content and location for the second year now.
 The Association’s activities are proven throughout years, yet they always bring something new every time, annually attracting a wide array of famous artists, professional and amateur alike, in many genres, and now they include a unique music festival whose specific focus (second to none even in the varied offer of music festivals) draws an entirely new type of visitors, musicians and fans to Dobrš in South Bohemia.